 (Please note: there seems to be a glitch when people send me requests for information through the "information request form".
 I don't always receive these.
 If you wish to contact me, call me at (520) 331-4004.
 Or if you prefer, email me at "firstname.lastname@example.org".

-Roy E. Spears has been a contractor for over twenty years, specializing in adobe repair and restoration since 1985.
-He is the author of the newly released CD "Repairing and Preserving Your Adobe Home", which is the only how-to, step-by-step manual on adobe repair.
-His company can help you troubleshoot, pinpoint and solve problem areas with your adobe home, and you can have the confidence that you are receiving this information from an experienced, licensed contractor (AZ Registrar of Contractors #130714).
+Roy E. Spears has been a contractor for over thirty years, specializing in adobe repair and restoration since 1985.
+He is the author of the CD "Repairing and Preserving Your Adobe Home", which is the only how-to, step-by-step manual on adobe repair.
+His company can help you troubleshoot, pinpoint and solve problem areas with your adobe home, and you can have the confidence that you are receiving this information from an experienced, former licensed contractor (AZ Registrar of Contractors #130714).

 Adobe Masters is a multi-faceted company.
 Our services include: crack and adobe repairs, custom white and mortar washes, minor roofing repairs and application of premium elastomeric roof coatings, foundation and stem wall crack repairs and resurfacing, application of premium water repellents to adobe walls, etc.

-Call or email Roy E. Spears anytime with your questions.
-He will be glad to help in whatever way possible.
+Call or email Roy E. Spears with your questions.

 Send mail to